 Use this contextual placeholder in expression builder to update the variables within the same action.

-In custom actions, we can update the variables in below actions:
+In custom actions and Workflows, we can update the variables in below actions:

 - Invoke Web Service